AgResearch/tardis/README.rst

 machine) to complete the computation.
 Ideally the user should not even have to know of the existence of the scheduler / load balancer (such as slurm , condor etc).

+*tardis* can also simplify pipeline development, by: encapsulating the details of launching jobs on the underlying cluster; ensuring that tasks launched on the cluster complete synchronously within the context of the pipeline; ensuring that any errors returned by subtasks (for example one chunk of a file), bubble up to appear as an error status for the job as a whole.

 The administrivia handled by the *tardis* pre-processor includes